BioCrossroads

 Seed Round in 2021

-Kovina Therapeutics is a pre-clinical biotechnology company focused on developing non-surgical medical treatments for Human Papillomavirus (HPV) infections and related cancers.
-The company is dedicated to discovering antiviral therapeutics that utilize drug-like compounds to target and inactivate a crucial HPV protein commonly expressed in early, pre-malignant, and cancerous conditions.
-By doing so, Kovina Therapeutics aims to provide effective treatment options for medical practitioners to address HPV-related health issues, ultimately improving patient outcomes in the fight against these infections and malignancies.
+Kovina Therapeutics is a preclinical biotechnology company focused on developing non-surgical, medical treatments for Human Papillomavirus (HPV) infections and associated cancers.
+The company's approach involves creating antiviral therapeutics that target and inactivate a specific HPV protein consistently expressed in early-stage infections and cancers.
+This targeted strategy aims to enable medical practitioners to treat patients infected with HPV and HPV-related cancers without the need for surgery.

 Novosteo